Jump to content

 Equal pay lawsuit against Daimler: We are fighting for equal pay

 Jointly with a head of department at Daimler AG, we are taking a stand against unequal pay.
 The plaintiff has been working for the company for over 30 years – for 15 as a head of department.
 Since returning from part-time parental leave, she has been paid significantly less than her male colleagues at the same level.
 We are fighting for the important clarification that the right to equal pay is not limited to the median salary of the male peer group and that salary differences compared to male colleagues can only be justified with objective, transparent and judicially verifiable criteria - even at management level.
+In October 2024, the Baden-Württemberg State Labor Court partially upheld the claim for equal pay against Daimler.
+However, the decision from Stuttgart falls far short of previous equal pay standards.
+The GFF is appealing to the Federal Labor Court together with the plaintiff.

 Sarah Lincoln